-Severe temperatures, especially the kind we had in February 2019, affect not only our vehicles, that can barely start if parked outside, but also major garage door components.
+Severe temperatures, especially the kind we had in February 2019, affect not only our vehicles, which can barely start if parked outside but also major garage door components.
 If you and your family are not planning on getting stuck outside or inside your garage, there are a few tips you might need to know.

 Typical garage door spring is rated for ten thousand cycles, so if you live in a house for around 6-7 years and have never changed the springs, you should get ready for an unexpected garage door repair.
 It might be a good idea to replace the springs in preparation for the winter.
 Especially if you know, it has been a while since those have been changed.